tronixio/trainers-pic16bit/Features/pic24fjxxga00x/extosc.md

 // MCU.RA3 -> OSCILLOSCOPE.PROBE.A.

 // PIC16-Bit Nano Trainer with MEMS DSC1001CI2-024.5760.
-// JUMPER.SDA - Open.
+// JUMPER.SDA - Not Use.
-// JUMPER.SCL - Open.
+// JUMPER.SCL - Not Use.

 // Main.
 int main(void)